GurpreetSingh87-gk/Python-Projects/README.md

 <p align="justify">
 The Calculator app code is divided into two parts first contains functionality of calculations and second design of whole caculator.

+  ### Functionality of Calculations:-

-**Functionality of Calculations :-** I have created separate sections that deals with different parts of calculator app such as:
+  I have created separate sections that deals with different parts of calculator app such as:

 - **Input Function :** It takes inputs that user put numbers to calculate them.

 - **Clear Input Function :** It removes all calculations that were entered as input.

 - **Cut Input Function :** Just like a mobile calculator, the cut button deletes numbers one by one as per the user's wish.

 - **CE Input Function :** CE button turns every calculation as zero.

 - **Function to Calculate Result :** This functions shows the result of calculations.
 If user puts right input then calculator will insert or delete input.
 If user puts wrong inputs then calculator will show error.

+### Design of Calculator:-

-**Design of Calculator :-** It contains functions that designs the whole calculator such as button's size, entry input etc.
+It contains functions that designs the whole calculator such as button's size, entry input etc.

 - **Main Window :** I have imported Tkinter (Python Library) to build GUI (Graphical User Interface) Window.

 - **Entry Widget :** It is entry input section where all calculations appears.

 - **Button Frame :** I have write numbers in list that will work as keyboard.

 - **Buttons :** It contains design of buttons, font style, and padding etc.
 </p>

 ## Technologies